yegor256/blog/_drafts/_vars.md

 ---
 layout: post
-title: "What's Wrong About Global Variables?"
+title: "What's Wrong With Global Variables?"
 date: 2018-07-03
 place: Moscow, Russia
 tags: oop
 description: |
-  There are many reasons why global variables are evil and must be avoided in object-oriented context;
+  There are many reasons why global variables are evil and must be avoided in an object-oriented context;
   here is yet another one from me.
 keywords:
   - global variables